A Type of Unifying Relation in (A)dS Spacetime: A Type of Unifying Relations in (A)dS

-Our proof is for $d=1$, and gluons and scalars are massless in this case.
-This makes sense since if we take the effective mass of gluons in the curved spacetime to 0, we can regard this as the flat case to some extent.
-However, it is not the real flat case because there are still radial components in currents.
-In summary, the anomalous terms for $d\neq1$ come from the effect of curved spacetime.
-In fact, by taking the flat limit, the anomalous terms will vanish, and our results are consistent with the flat case in any dimension, which means we have given a semi-on-shell proof for unifying relations in flat spacetime.
+In fact, by taking the flat limit, our results are consistent with the flat case in any dimension $d$, which means that we have given a semi-on-shell proof for unifying relations \eqref{cor} in flat spacetime.

-We can summarize that this relation is correct only when $d=1$ or for 3-pt currents (corresponding to 4-pt correlation functions).
-However, during this proof, we can see how far the (A)dS case is from the flat case.
-The radial components of the gluon currents play a crucial role in the anomaly of the relations.
-In fact, we can obtain the anomalous terms for all currents if we are patient enough.
-An interesting problem is whether these terms have a closed form so that we can modify our relation and make it correct for any dimensions.